JDLT-Ltd/react-form-validator-component/README.md

 #### `isFieldValid`

-An object with a property for each field which will be `true` if it's valid and `false` if it's not.
+An object with a property for each field.
+The key matches the `name` property of the field and the value will be `true` if that field is valid and `false` if it's not.

 #### `fields`